Cookies 🍪

 What is Freedom to Invest?

-Freedom to Invest aims to protect the freedom to invest responsibly in light of a political backlash against responsible investing.
-Across the country, special interests and their political allies are working to ban businesses from integrating responsible investment and business practices into decision-making.
-Freedom to Invest has rallied private and public sector leaders from across the business world to remind policymakers that the economy will be stronger and more resilient if businesses can make their own investment decisions, taking into account all material financial risks and opportunities, including those related to climate change.
-Policies that restrict consideration of risk and opportunity encroach on businesses’ freedoms and simply defy responsible investing.
+Freedom to Invest aims to protect the rights of investors and companies to invest and operate responsibly.
+Special interest groups and their political allies are working to ban businesses from integrating responsible investment and business practices into decision-making.
+Freedom to Invest has rallied private and public sector leaders to remind policymakers restricting consideration of all financial risks and opportunities encroach on investor and business’ freedoms to manage their portfolios, operations, and supply chains responsibly and puts the economy at risk.

 When was Freedom to Invest launched?

-Freedom to Invest was initially launched in March 2023 at Ceres Global when hundreds of investors and companies signed a statement, coordinated by Ceres and the We Mean Business Coalition, emphasizing the importance of prudent investment strategies and smart risk management to protect their investments and business operations.
-Since then, more private and public sector leaders have joined them in urging policymakers to protect the freedom to invest responsibly and support bold state and national policy and regulatory climate action.
+Freedom to Invest launched in March 2023 when hundreds of investors and companies signed a statement, coordinated by Ceres and the We Mean Business Coalition, emphasizing the importance of responsible business practices and smart risk management to protect their investments and business operations.
+Since then, more private and public sector leaders have joined them in urging policymakers to protect their rights to consider all financial risks and opportunities in decision-making.

 Why was the Freedom to Invest created?

-Freedom to Invest was created to respond to an organized campaign by special interests and their political allies that is aimed at spreading misinformation about a decades-old mainstream business practice that ensures long-term shareholder value.
-For decades, investors and companies have addressed material risks and opportunities that impact their bottom line, including the financial impacts of climate change.
-Some policymakers are now pushing proposals that would ban investors and companies from taking these considerations into account.
-Investors and companies should be free to invest in ways that strengthen their future free from the interference of politics.
-Government has no right to keep businesses from making financial decisions that they believe benefit shareholders, employees and customers.
+Freedom to Invest was created to protect responsible business practices that evaluate materiality and long-term financial performance.
+For decades, investors and companies have assessed material risks and opportunities that threaten bottom lines, including the financial impacts of extreme weather.
+Some policymakers are pushing proposals that would ban investors and companies from taking these considerations into account.
+Private and public sector leaders have mobilized to remind policymakers that they should be free to consider all risks and opportunities to manage their portfolios, operations and supply chains responsibly.
+Government has no right to keep businesses from making financial decisions that they believe will benefit shareholders, employees, and customers.

 Who is behind the anti-ESG campaign?

-Attacks on the freedom to invest responsibly are being funded and advanced by actors outside of the investment community, mostly fossil fuel interests and conservative political action groups, who are looking to obstruct progress on climate action.
-Research released by InfluenceMap shows the fossil fuel industry was involved in the drafting and distribution of the first “anti-ESG” bills in Texas and West Virginia and has continued to support other bills that have been introduced in state legislatures.
-While they hide behind misleading claims around responsible investing, the mainstream investment community and a body of research evidence overwhelmingly supports prudent risk management and responsible business practices to ensure profitability and long-term shareholder value.
+The political attacks are being funded and advanced by actors outside of the investment community, mostly fossil fuel interests and conservative political action groups, who are looking to obstruct progress on climate action.
+Research released by InfluenceMap shows the fossil fuel industry was involved in the drafting and distribution of the first bills targeting responsible investing and business practices in Texas and West Virginia and has continued to support other bills that have been introduced in state legislatures.
+While they hide behind misleading claims, the mainstream investment community and a body of research evidence overwhelmingly supports prudent risk management and responsible business practices to ensure profitability and long-term shareholder value.

 Which policy efforts restrict investment and business opportunities?

-Some states are considering legislation in various forms designed to restrict investment opportunities and responsible business and banking practices by prohibiting the consideration of climate-related financial risk in their portfolios and business operations.
-Some attorneys’ generals have sued the U.S. Department of Labor in an attempt to stop a federal regulation that would ensure relevant risk and return factors are considered in employee pension plans, including to simply allow the consideration of climate-related financial risks.
-However, the economics are in our favor.
+Some states are considering legislation in various forms designed to prohibit investors and financial institutions from considering climate-related risks and opportunities in decision-making.
+However, the economic impact of such legislation could cost states tens or even hundreds of millions of dollars.
 An analysis found that taxpayer in six states — Kentucky, Florida, Louisiana, Oklahoma, West Virginia, and Missouri — could have been on the hook for up to $700 million in excess interest payments if such restrictions on sustainable investing had been passed and implemented.

 Which policy efforts support responsible investment and business opportunities?

-Investors and companies have long advocated for U.S. state and federal policies and regulations that support the freedom to invest and further accelerate the economic transition to a stronger, more resilient economy such as:
+Investors and companies have long advocated for U.S. state and federal policies and regulations that support and invest in the economic transition to a cleaner, stronger, and more resilient economy such as:

-– The Inflation Reduction Act, the largest-ever federal investment in climate action that will provide financial incentives to fuel the clean economy, lower energy costs, reduce harmful pollution, and catalyze sustainable investments;
+• The Inflation Reduction Act 2022, the largest-ever federal investment in climate action that provides financial incentives to fuel the clean economy, lower energy costs, reduce harmful pollution, and catalyze sustainable investments;

-– The Securities and Exchange Commission rule that would provide more transparency to the market about corporate climate risk disclosure;
+• A U.S. Securities and Exchange Commission rule that provides more transparency to the market about corporate climate risk disclosure;

-– The Department of Labor rule that would level the playing field so fiduciaries can consider all financially relevant factors in making investment decisions.
+• A U.S. Department of Labor rule that levels the playing field so fiduciaries can consider all financially relevant factors in making investment decisions.

 Do global investor engagement initiatives on climate change, such as Climate Action 100 and Net Zero Asset Managers initiative, violate antitrust laws?

-No. These global investor engagement initiatives are not in violation of antitrust laws.
-Investors are independent fiduciaries with responsibilities to their clients and their own internal governance.
-They have made their own decisions about factoring the risks and opportunities related to climate change into their investment strategies.
+No. These global investor initiatives are not in violation of antitrust laws or any law for that matter.
+Investors are independent fiduciaries with responsibilities to their clients and beneficiaries.
+They have made their own decisions about factoring climate risks and opportunities into their investment strategies.
 Antitrust laws protect competition and prohibit various practices that harm consumers.
-For example, they prohibit companies from agreeing with each other that they will increase prices or restrict production.
-These laws do not prohibit investors or companies from working together to achieve a common goal that is not anti-competitive and that they have each independently decided is in their interest.
-An analysis published by Columbia Center on Sustainable Investment (CCSI) and the Sabin Center for Climate Change Law says that antitrust language and concepts have been weaponized in the past year to undermine private sector collaborations on climate initiatives.
+These laws do not prohibit investors from working together to achieve a common goal that is not anti-competitive and that they have each independently decided is in their interest.
+An analysis published by Columbia Center on Sustainable Investment (CCSI) and the Sabin Center for Climate Change Law says antitrust language and concepts have been weaponized to undermine private sector action on climate change.

 Does responsible investing compromise financial returns?